himiDias/ProgressManager/README.md

   - Currently each module can only have 1 exam and functions have been implemented to manipulate databases given there is only 1 exam per module
     - However, it is easy to modify the code for multiple exams but will only implement in the future when it is required for other users as for now it is not needed for me

+## To Do

 - Need to retrieve data from database at the start of application but need to recreate all models without knowing how many courses,years,modules e.t.c were created.
 Could be tricky

-- Need to test if works when multiple records of different parent records are added, may not work due to issue with different ids in the runtime models and the mysql database
+- Need to test if works when multiple records of different parent records are added, may not work due to issue with different ids in the runtime models and the mysql database (DONE)